-On this day in 1796, George Washington prepares a final draft of his presidential farewell address.
+George Washington prepares a final draft of his presidential farewell address on September 17, 1796.
 Two days later, the carefully crafted words appeared in Claypoole’s American Daily Advertiser, published in Philadelphia, officially notifying the American public that Washington would voluntarily step down as the nation’s first president.
 The decision was extraordinary: rarely, if ever, in the history of western civilization had a national leader voluntarily relinquished his title.
 The action set a model for successive U.S. administrations and future democracies.

 Historians have since discovered that Washington dated the draft of the address to coincide with the nine-year anniversary of the adoption of the first draft of the U.S. Constitution in 1787.
 Scholars agree that Alexander Hamilton, former aide to Washington during the Revolutionary War and the first U.S. secretary of the treasury, wrote much of the address.
 Washington was greatly influenced by his federalist cohort Hamilton throughout their professional relationship, much to the frustration of the Republican members of his government, particularly Thomas Jefferson and James Madison.
 It was Madison who had helped pen a farewell draft for Washington at the end of his first term, which Hamilton had initially used as a template for the final farewell address.
 That version was ultimately tossed aside, however, in favor of one drafted from scratch by Hamilton.
 He and Washington spent the summer of 1796 finalizing the speech, which was delivered for printing in September.